Be a Changemaker in Your Students' Lives: Make Social and Emotional Learning a Part of Your Classroom - A Fully Online Program

 Get started and register for a course today!

 - Help students develop good character habits and good citizenship

 - Strengthen student social and emotional skills and behaviors within Common Core standards

 - Plan, organize, implement and evaluate character education initiatives, curricula offerings, and intervention programs in districts, schools, sports and community intervention programs

-- Become a local specialist and resource for your school and district
+- Become a local Development and resource for your school and district

 - Build a character-based discipline plan and use effective classroom management techniques